bananerehe/pandas-challenge/README.md

 * You must use the Pandas Library and the Jupyter Notebook.
 * You must submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
 * You must include a written description of three observable trends based on the data.
-* See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.

 ## Hints and Considerations